andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

         android:label="@string/app_name">
 {% endhighlight %}

 To make the wake up a bit smarter, add the following line in your activity (before *setContentView* is called!).
-The line deactivates the lock screen:
+This line deactivates the lock screen:

-{% highlight xml %}
+{% highlight java %}
 getWindow().addFlags(WindowManager.LayoutParams.FLAG_DISMISS_KEYGUARD);
 {% endhighlight %}